brojonat/incentivize-this-backend/cmd/test/README.md

 # Test Scripts

-This directory contains test scripts for various components of the Reddit Bounty Board application.
+This directory contains test scripts for various components of the Affiliate Bounty Board application.

 ## Content Pulling Tests